Grief and Substance Abuse

 Mourning is a process that everyone goes through differently.
 The stages of grief are considered universal.
 While there is no specific order to how they occur, most people are likely to experience these stages of grief, as originally offered by Elisabeth Kubler-Ross’s manuscript On Death and Dying:

 Depression manifests as sadness, regret, or worry.
 Some amount of depression and sadness is expected during the grieving process; however, many people remain in this phase and may need help making their way through it.
 The final stage, though not everyone reaches it, is acceptance.
-The ability to cope with difficult emotions and mourn healthily is not always afforded to everyone.
-Some may choose to self-medicate, abusing drugs, or alcohol to numb the emotional pain.
-Still, others may become clinically depressed or even suicidal.
+The ability to cope with difficult emotions and mourn in a healthy way is not always afforded to everyone.
+Some may choose to self-medicate, abusing drugs or alcohol in order to numb the emotional pain.
+Still others may become clinically depressed or even suicidal.

 Grief is often a marathon and not a sprint.
 Emotional pain and scars need just as much time, if not more, to heal as physical wounds do.
 Psychotherapy can help you move forward, as it teaches coping skills in order to process grief in a healthy manner.
 Evidence-based methods combine clinical expertise, personal preferences, and scientific research; psychologists and mental health professionals utilize these methods to help patients learn new strategies for dealing with grief, sadness, depression, and substance abuse.